Department of Radiology

 1011 Lausanne, Switzerland

-Giulia Rossi is a PhD student at the CHUV-UNIL Translational Magnetic Resonance Research Center since May 2019.
+Mariana Falcão is a Portuguese PhD student at the CHUV-UNIL Translational Magnetic Resonance Research Center since March 2019.

-In her free time, Giulia enjoys reading, cooking, playing board games and spending time with her friends.
+In her free time, Mariana enjoys cooking, photography, hiking, reading and spending time with her family and friends.